EnyaAkhtar/Masterthesis/README.md

 - **create_input_csv_nci.py:**
 In order to calculate the NCI a CSV-file containing the paths to the SMA and brainstem parcellations and labelled lesion masks from SPACE-MS needed was needed.
 This code creates a dataframe containing these paths and saves it as a CSV-file.

-- **space_ms_nci:**
+- **space_ms_nci.py:**
-This script was used to acqure the NCI metrics.
+This script was used to acquire the NCI metrics.
 The input CSV-file of paths to lesion and SMA-brainstem masks and lesion metrics files were needed to run the code.

 ## Correlation analysis